Bowl of Dashi Ichiban

 Dashi is one of the most important Japanese cooking basics.
 Given here is the authentic recipe for Ichiban Dashi, superior in delicacy and aroma, especially if you shave your own dried fermented Bonito (it's harder than a board, and takes special tools).

-Ichiban Dashi has fallen out of use in Japanese households since the mid 20th century.
-Dashi-no-moto (instant dashi) is good enough for most uses, particularly the Hon Dashi (true dashi) varieties, and takes only seconds.
-Niban Dashi is for uses less critical than clear soups, an economy measure, and pretty rank.
+Since the mid 20th century, Ichiban Dashi has slowly declined into a "special event" item in Japanese households.
+Dashi-no-moto (instant dashi) seems good enough for most uses, particularly the Hon Dashi (true dashi) varieties, and takes only seconds.
 Do read Comments.

 4